Wait, you don’t have physics degree?

 Polarisers are a clever little chemical film, neatly sandwiched within the layers of your lenses.

-Think of these molecular rows as vertical window-blinds which act a way of controlling the light entering your eye.
+Think of these molecular rows as vertically aligned window-blinds which act as a way of controlling the light that passes through your lenses.

-Sounds basic, but this chemical film is what takes your sunglasses game to the next level.
+Sure, this sounds a little basic, but this chemical film is what takes your sunglasses game to the next level by filtering-out polarised sunlight.

 So why are polarised sunglasses better?